 Razer’s Synapse 3 gaming companion app makes an appearance with the Barracuda, much like with many of its PC-oriented gaming headsets.
 This app is pretty straightforward and brings lots of nice features like headphone and mic EQ, THX Spatial Audio, and firmware updates for the headset.
 However, Synapse isn’t the only software for the Razer Barracuda.

 The headset also supports the Razer Audio mobile app, which is similarly rudimentary to Synapse, but capable enough.
-The app lets you set EQ, adjust the mic’s noise cancelling, and turn on a low-latency game mode.
+The app lets you set EQ, adjust the mic’s noise canceling, and turn on a low-latency game mode.

 How does the Razer Barracuda connect?